If you have a dog who displays aggressive behavior, such as being territorial and guarding possessions or even people, it can be problematic.

 The following are some things to know about a territorial or generally aggressive dog.

 Territorial aggression means that a dog becomes aroused in response to dogs or strangers approaching their property.
+It can also be genetic or due to environmental factors, including a lack of early socialization or an underlying medical condition.

 Territorial aggression can be genetic, and it can also be due to environmental factors, a lack of early socialization, or an underlying medical condition.